|

 course someone would sooner or later try to do a compilation

-this day four compilations have been released.
-The first came
+Until this day four compilations have been released.
+The first

-in fact already in 84, before their last album, on the small
+came in fact already in 84, before their last album, on the

-Italian Five record company from Milan.
-They simply called the
+small Italian Five record company from Milan.
+They simply

 In

-The "Collection" was happily released both on LP and
+was happily released both on LP and CD.

 Eight